-- Brunswick County- 40
+- Brunswick County 40

-- Alberta- 1
+- Alberta 1

-- Brodnax- 1
+- Brodnax 1

-- Lawrenceville- 6
+- Lawrenceville 6

-- Mecklenburg County- 52
+- Mecklenburg County 52

-- Boydton- 1
+- Boydton 1

-- Clarksville- 7
+- Clarksville 7

-- Chase City- 10
+- Chase City 10

-- LaCrosse- 1
+- LaCrosse 1

-- South Hill- 20
+- South Hill 20

-- Halifax County- 45
+- Halifax County 45

-- South Boston- 28
+- South Boston 28

-- Halifax- 5
+- Halifax 5

-In most rural areas, the backbone of emergency services is its volunteers.
+its volunteers.
 The ever-increasing number of emergency rescue calls has led many localities to utilize combination departments.
 These departments are comprised of both volunteer and paid staff to ensure residents are adequately protected twenty-four hours a day.
 Many of the local volunteers are experienced, highly trained emergency services responders that work professionally at one of the urban departments within an hour's drive of the Region.
 We are fortunate to have volunteers who invest their time and lifesaving skills in their home communities.
 The Region is comprised of 27 fire departments.
 Coverage areas, referred to as fire districts, average 75 square miles and range in size from 21 to 177 square miles.
 There are ten Emergency Medical Services (EMS) departments within the District that average 205 square miles in size.